ahimahas/MethodTimeTracker/README.md

 MethodTimeTracker is a module that can measure a time to spend in each method.

-# When can it be used
+# When can be used

 If you felt that your application works a bit slow and you want to know where is the bottleneck in the code level, you are in right place.